-- Completion of all courses in the curriculum with a grade of "C" or better. - Achievement of an overall GPA of 3.0 or better in the Program's required courses. - Demonstration of a satisfactory level of professional behavior during the 11 month curriculum. - Completion of all financial and administrative obligations to the University of Alabama at Birmingham.
+- Completion of all courses in the curriculum with a grade of "C" or better. - Achievement of an overall GPA of 3.0 or better. - Demonstration of a satisfactory level of professional behavior during the 11 month curriculum. - Completion of all financial and administrative obligations to the University of Alabama at Birmingham.